Jhawk414/Jhawk414/README.md

 ## Hey there 👋

-- ✈ I'm an aerospace grad student interested in airbreathing propulsion design.
+- ✈ I'm an aerospace grad student interested in all things gas-turbines.

 - 🔥 I'm currently modeling GE's F404 engine using pyCycle.